SAP/inquirer-gui/packages/pt-navigator/README.md

 ```

 - All-answers:
+  It is only for “tab” navigation type.
 It is initially all the groups summaries.
 For example:

 ```js
   {